FrancesCoronel/personal-website-v3/site/content/adventures/2015-08-19-one-week-left-of-fullstack.md

 | August 17th to 21st | Days 44 to 48 | Week 10        |
 | August 24th to 26th | Days 49 to 51 | 1/2 of Week 11 |

-> Overarching thought… **_holy crap_**.
+> Overarching thought... **_holy crap_**.

 # **SO NOW WE MUST TRAVEL BACK IN TIME.**

-> Specifically to Week 7, which is where I left off and also when things were actually slightly more stressful than they are now here in Week 10….
+> Specifically to Week 7, which is where I left off and also when things were actually slightly more stressful than they are now here in Week 10....

 ![TimeTravel](https://i0.wp.com/33.media.tumblr.com/5cb4da2b5e80b058cfc8f2e222dabf9c/tumblr_n47fo0mYwR1qd8w33o1_500.gif)